Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Optimality of feature-based classification

 The use of canonization to design invariant descriptors requires the image to support ``reliable'' (in the sense of Definition \ref{defn-covariant}) co-variant detection.
 As we have discussed in Remark \ref{rem-invariance-no-covariance}, the challenge in canonization is {\em not} when the co-variant detector is unreliable, for that implies the image is already ``insensitive'' to the action of $G$.
 Instead, the challenge is when the covariant detector reliably detects the {\em wrong} canonical element $\hat g$, for instance where there are multiple repeated structures that are locally indistinguishable, as is often the case in cluttered scenes.
 We will come back to this issue in Section \ref{sect-matching}.

-The good news is that, when canonization works, it simplifies visual classification by eliminating the group nuisance without any loss of performance. \begin{theorem}[Invariant classification] If a complete $G$-invariant descriptor $\hat \xi = \phi(I) $ can be constructed from the data $I$, it is possible to construct a classifier based on the class-conditional distribution $dP(\hat \xi | c)$ that attains the same minimum (Bayesian) risk as the original likelihood $p(I|c)$. \end{theorem} The proof follows from the definitions and Theorem 7.4 on page 269 of \cite{robert}.
+The good news is that, when canonization works, it simplifies visual classification by eliminating the group nuisance without any loss of performance.
+This was already illustrated empirically in Fig. \ref{fig-nist}, and is formalized by the following theorem. \begin{theorem}[Invariant classification] If a complete $G$-invariant descriptor $\hat \xi = \phi(I) $ can be constructed from the data $I$, it is possible to construct a classifier based on the class-conditional distribution $dP(\hat \xi | c)$ that attains the same minimum (Bayesian) risk as the original likelihood $p(I|c)$. \end{theorem} The proof follows from the definitions and Theorem 7.4 on page 269 of \cite{robert}.
 The classifier based on the complete invariant descriptor is called {\em equi-variant}.

 \cutTwo{Based on this result, one would surmise that it is always desirable to canonize group nuisances, whether or not they come with a prior $dP(g)$.\cut{ In other words, {even if a prior is available, it does not help improving classification performance,} since the equi-variant estimator already attains the optimal risk.}\footnote{This may seem confusing if one consider classification of hand-written digit modulo planar rotation.
 However, in the case of digits such as ``6'' and ``9'', the class identity depends on the group, which is therefore {\em not} a nuisance and should instead be part of the description $\xi$.}} An important caveat is that, so far in this section, we have assumed that the non-invertible nuisance is absent, \ie $\nu =0$, or that, more generally, the canonization procedure for $g$ is independent of $\nu$, or ``commutes'' with $\nu$, in a sense that we will make precise in Definition. \ref{def-commute}.
 This is true for some nuisances, but not for others, even if they have the structure of a group, as we will see in the next section.
 There we will show that many group nuisances indeed can{\em not} be canonized.
 These include the affine and projective group (scale, skew, deformation) as well as more complex nuisances that have to be dealt with either by marginalization (\ref{eq-marg}), or by extremization (\ref{eq-ML}).